AI Maturity Quiz

 What AI maturity looks like for IC leaders

-The way we search, find, and interact with information has fundamentally shifted in recent years — but the workplace hasn’t caught up.
-Studies show while AI adoption is high outside of work, it remains uneven in the workplace, largely due to gaps in leadership readiness.
+The way we search and interact with information has changed dramatically—but the workplace hasn’t caught up.
+While AI adoption is high in daily life, it remains uneven at work, largely due to gaps in leadership readiness.

 The gap matters.